We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 Most gas pits – provided your propane tank is full or you have it connected to your home natural gas line – are a matter of turning a knob and pushing an ignition switch.
 Many wood-burning pits list the time between lighting and having a full fire in their advertisements, most around the 15-minute mark.
 A third but important consideration: gas may be a safer choice in high-drought and fire-prone areas to help mitigate risks.

-Our testing began with removing parts from the packaging, reading the instructions, and assembling pits that required it.
-Next, we lit a fire using wood or pellets (or gas), as recommended by the manufacturer.
+• Setup: Our testing began with removing parts from the packaging, reading the instructions, and assembling pits that required it.
+Next, we lit a fire using wood, pellets, or gas, as recommended by the manufacturer.
 If a pit used both, we tested with each fuel.
-We burned each pit three times, taking notes on heating performance, design, durability, the quantity and quality of the smoke, and overall value.

 Frequently Asked Questions